 2. Use differential timing of hunting seasons in relation to the presence of protected look-alike species

 Relating hunting regulations to phenology is one of the most effective criteria to reduce or exclude the risk of accidental shooting of protected species.
-The staggering of opening or closing dates for hunting seasons has been identified in the hunting guidance of the European Commission as one of the main causes of increased risk of accidental shooting of huntable look-alike species where a species for which the hunting season has not been opened yet or has been already closed can be accidentally shot if the hunting season for another look-alike species has been already opened or not closed yet (European Commission 2008).
+The staggering of opening or closing dates for hunting seasons has been identified in the Guide to Sustainable Hunting under the Birds Directive as one of the main causes of increased risk of accidental shooting of huntable look-alike species where a species for which the hunting season has not been opened yet or has been already closed can be accidentally shot if the hunting season for another look-alike species has been already opened or not closed yet (European Commission 2008).
 However, when the objective is to prevent accidental shooting of a protected look-alike species/population, differential opening and closing dates of hunting seasons with respect to the presence of protected look-alike species/populations will help reduce the risk of accidental shooting.

 To deal with look-alike species/populations, the following procedure is recommended: